feelpp/feelpp/QuickReference/solver.md

   # SolverPrinciples Principles

-  \feel abstracts the PETSc library and provides a subset (sufficient in most cases) to the PETSc features.
+  Feel++ abstracts the PETSc library and provides a subset (sufficient in most cases) to the PETSc features.
 It interfaces with the following PETSc
   libraries: \c Mat, \c Vec, \c KSP, \c PC, \c SNES.
   - \c Vec: Vector handling library